 Flower Head Side

-Agoseris: Answers to key questions in Budd's Flora and Flora of Alberta leading to this genus.
+Aster: Answers to key questions in Budd's Flora and Flora of Alberta leading to this genus.
 The answers do not match all species of Aster found in the Canadian prairies, but they do match this species.